mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 ## The Introduction to Custom Operator: An Example

 To help users quickly get started with custom operators, here is an example of a pyfunc type custom operator to help users understand the definition process of custom operators.
-Below is a pyfunc type custom operator to implement sin calculation.
+The following defines a custom operator that implements the sin calculation based on the pyfunc pattern.
 Custom operators of type pyfunc use native Python syntax to define operator implementation functions, describing the implementation of the operator's internal computational logic.
-The network runtime framework will automatically call this function.
+During the network runtime, framework will automatically call this function.
 In order to express the calculation of a custom operator, we write a Python native function based on numpy to calculate the sine function.

 ```python
 import numpy as np